meilisearch/documentation/create/how_to/digitalocean_droplet.md

 ![Test MeiliSearch](/digitalocean/09.test-meili.png)

-## Configure production settings in your meilisearch droplet
+## Configure production settings in your MeiliSearch droplet

 Configuring your MeiliSearch in a **production** environment on DigitalOcean droplet is very straightforward.
 Establish an SSH connection with your droplet and a script will guide you through the process.